github/docs/content/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning.md

 This guide introduces you to machine learning with {% data variables.product.prodname_github_codespaces %}.
 You’ll build a simple image classifier, learn about some of the tools that come preinstalled in {% data variables.product.prodname_github_codespaces %}, configure your development environment for NVIDIA CUDA, and use {% data variables.product.prodname_cli %} to open your codespace in JupyterLab.

-## Prerequisite

-You have access to {% data variables.product.prodname_github_codespaces %}.
-For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace#access-to-github-codespaces)."

 ## Build a simple image classifier

 We'll use a Jupyter notebook to build a simple image classifier.